MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-get-method.md

 > [!NOTE]
 > You cannot use the **Get** method to retrieve a record in a table by its primary key value if the primary key field in the table has the data type [RecordID](../recordid/recordid-data-type.md).
 This is because **RecordId** already is the primary key itself and not one of the fields that forms it, as the method expects.
 In this case, you can retrieve the record by using the [SetRange Method](record-setrange-method.md).

+> [!NOTE]
+> If the retrieval of the record fails for other reasons than it not existing a runtime error will still occur, even if using the return value.

 <!--
 ## Example